-The assessment strategy for CTM209 is designed to support progressive student learning through two optional formative assessments, one self-assessed (SAFA) and the other tutor-marked with feedback (TMFA) and one summative written assessed assignment (AA).
+The assessment strategy for CTM209 is designed to support progressive student learning through two optional formative assessments, one self-assessed (SAFA) and the other tutormarked with feedback (TMFA) and one summative written assessed assignment (AA).
 The FAs have the same word-length and format as the AA, to build skills, and encourage students to engage with the study materials.
 They encourage M-level thinking through questions which challenge students to consult study materials and to analyse and problem-solve.
 They support attainment of ILOs by collectively testing across the range of learning outcomes.
 The AA is designed to test whether students are going beyond reiteration of the materials, and using M-level skills of criticality, and wider reflection.
-The word limits give sufficient text allowance to demonstrate these skills within a succinct and focused writing style.
+The word limits give sufficient text allowance to demonstrate these skills within a succinct and focused writing style: students will be able to answer the questions successfully in fewer words.
 For all CTM209 assessments the application of key learning to scenario-based questions to develop practical skills directly applicable in real cluster randomised trials.
-On this module past AA papers (with specimen answers where appropriate), are also available for practice and self-assessment.
+On this module past AA papers, (with specimen answers where appropriate), are also available for practice and self-assessment.